oracle/node-oracledb/doc/api.md

 ##### Description

-Register a JavaScript callback method to be invoked when data is changed in the database by any committed transaction.
+Register a JavaScript callback method to be invoked when data is changed in the database by any committed transaction, or when there are Advanced Queuing messages to be dequeued.

 For notification to work, the connection must be created with [`events`](#propdbevents) mode *true*.